-We also provide small enterprises with advice to help them innovate and grow and we work with policy-makers to create an environment where they can succeed.
+Our support for SMEs stretches over several priority areas.
+We provide small enterprises with advice to help them innovate and grow and we work with policy-makers to create an environment where they can succeed.

 To classify a company as an SME, we look at a combination of turnover, employees and total assets.
 Typically, an SME is considered as a company with turnover of under €50 million (or a balance sheet of under €43 million), with between 10 and 250 employees (exceptionally up to 500 employees)

 From financiers to engineers, lawyers and industry experts, our unique mix of skills and expertise comes together to offer solutions that really meet the needs of small businesses.

 Through the EBRD’s Small Business Initiative (SBI) we help small and medium-sized enterprises get the finance and advice they need to grow.

 Access to finance remains one of the key challenges facing SMEs across our region.
 But it is not the only challenge.
 The Small Business Initiative draws on the experience of the EBRD, gained from over two decades of working with thousands of small businesses.

 A fifth of the EBRD’s annual investment and almost half its banking projects each year are directed at such enterprises.
 This results in a meaningful impact on individual companies and local business environments as a whole.
 We have helped more than 16,000 small businesses access advisory services – nearly 2,000 a year – while our financing through partner banks has reached hundreds of thousands more.
 This means that €1.24 billion is channelled to over 200,000 small businesses each year.